SET-BC Mandate 2014/2015

 - moderate to profound intellectual disabilities

-Independent School eligibility requirements for receiving SET-BC service
+Independent School eligibility requirements for receiving SET-BC services

-The student must be claimed for Level I or Level II funding and be described by one or more of the following disability groups:
+The student for whom service is requested must be claimed for Level I or Level II funding and be described by one or more of the following disability groups:

 - physical handicap

 - dependent or multiple handicap

 In addition, the student’s access to the curriculum is restricted by his/her disability.

 SET-BC provides new service to Independent Schools in two service cycles during the school year and ongoing service and support throughout the year.